 The grey animal blurred, as did the rocks and the impotent waters.
 I turned and said to Heather, careful to hide my tears, “Let’s go, huh?”
 She quietly nodded and I wondered if she had heard anything, as I had.
 But I wasn’t sure how to ask that, so I just took her hand and we walked towards the black bear exhibit.

 We saw two more things that day that stick in my memory and that haunt my dreams.

-Finally making our way to the condor exhibit, we saw a massive, prehistoric-looking bird on the ground.
+Hearts heavy, we made our way toward the exit.
+On our way out, we stopped by the condor exhibit.
+Under the tall mesh tent, we saw a massive, prehistoric-looking bird upon the ground.
 He was violently eating, tearing the flesh away from some very dead animal.

 It was the grey, bloodless body of a man.